-Special Marriage Act: SC dismisses PIL challenging provisions to publish private details of couples
+Special Marriage Act: SC dismisses PIL challenging provisions to publish personal details of couples

 The petitioner argued that the law violates the fundamental right to privacy.

-The Supreme Court on Monday refused to entertain a public interest litigation challenging provisions of the Special Marriage Act that mandate publishing the private information of couples from different religions before their wedding, Live Law reported.
+The Supreme Court on Monday refused to entertain a public interest litigation challenging provisions of the Special Marriage Act that mandate publishing the personal information of inter-faith couples before their wedding, Live Law reported.

 Sections 6 and 7 of the law require the couples to display a public notice in a conspicuous place or the notice board in the office of a marriage officer for 30 days prior to their marriage to invite or entertain objections.
 The details of the notice include their names, phone numbers, date of birth, age, occupation, addresses and identity information.